STAR EVENTS FAQ

 What should students do if they have other responsibilities at SLC that conflict with the STAR Events schedule?

 The STAR Events schedule takes precedence over all other responsibilities and meetings.
-Any student who is running for state office should make arrangements (in advance) with the STAR Events Coordination Team to avoid conflicts.
+Any student who is running for state office should notify the STAR Events Team and State Faciliatator when they send in their State Officer Application.

 When will Lead Consultants meet to organize the events?

-Lead Consultants should check the State Leadership Conference schedule to confirm the time for the Lead Consultant Meeting.
+Lead Consultants should check the State Leadership Conference schedule to confirm the time for the Lead Consultant Orientation.

-When and where should Adult Room Consultants and Student Helpers/Timekeepers report to volunteer?
+When and where should Member Helpers/Timekeepers report to volunteer?

-Both Adults and Students are critical to the success of STAR Events.
-Adult Room Consultants and Student Volunteers should check the State Leadership Conference schedule to confirm the time for the Room Consultant and Student Volunteer Meeting.
+Students are critical to the success of STAR Events.
+Member Volunteers should check the State Leadership Conference schedule to confirm the time for the Member Timer Orientation.
 During the meeting, specific instructions for these volunteers will be given.
-It is imperative that advisers review the expectations with their school's volunteers, and assure that students understand where and when to report.
-Be aware that student volunteers may not get an assignment if student spots are filled.
+It is imperative that advisers review the expectations with their school's volunteers, and assure that members understand where and when to report.
+Be aware that member volunteers may not get an assignment if member spots are filled.
 For more information locate the STAR Events Coordinator at the STAR Events headquarters at the State Leadership Conference.

 When should student STAR Events participants turn in required materials?